 - Cumin: Don't skip it; it adds a deliciously distinctive flavor to the chicken.

-- Onion: Place chopped pieces of onions on the baking tray to prevent the chicken from sticking to the pan as the chicken doner cooks.
+- Onion: Place chopped onions on the baking tray to prevent the chicken from sticking to the pan as the chicken doner cooks.
 It will also add extra flavor.

 - Start by soaking skewers in water.
 Set this aside for 30 minutes while you prepare the marinade.